apioo/fusio/src/README.md

 action: "${dir.src}/Todo/collection.js"
 ```

-If the action points to an actual file with a `js` file extension Fusio uses
+If the action points to a file with a `js` file extension Fusio uses the
-the internal v8 engine to execute the js code.
+internal v8 engine to execute the js code.
 This is suitable for javascript
 developers who like to write the code in [javascript](http://www.fusio-project.org/documentation/v8).
 Note the v8 implementation requires the [php v8](https://github.com/pinepain/php-v8)
 extension.
 In the following an example implementation: